ChristineWJ/mango/README.md

-# mango
+# Mango
 ![logo](image/logo.jpg)
+---
+# Description
+Here give people some automated scripts to improve coding efficiency

+# Features
+- Python
+- automatic
+- helper-tool
+- design it by yourself

+# Requirements

+# Installing
+Not yet,but you can clone it to your local machine and use import grammer

-# Strcture
+# Usage
-- clean 清洗脚本:html->txt
+- clean 清洗
-- crawl 爬取脚本:url->hmtl
+- crawl 爬取
-- log 日志输出
+- log 日志

-- images 图片
+# Example